 With biogas being insufficient to meet total demand, biogas potential limits the total offset potential.
-For the effective implementation of biogas in rural agricultural households, it may be necessary to combine a variety of organic waste streams in order to make biogas an attractive and viable solution.
-If cattle dung is to be used, it would require rural households to kraal cattle overnight, which is currently not always done.
-For calculation purposes, we assumed a range of 40%-80% being kraaled overnight.
-The circumstances around practical implementation and viability are dealt with in more detail in Section 2 of this report, 'Defining the gap'.
+For the effective implementation of biogas in rural agricultural households, it may be necessary to combine a variety of organic waste streams in order to make biogas an

 The calculation of baseline emissions for rural agricultural household cooking and heating not using electricity is based on the known fuel-mix of wood, LPG, paraffin and coal (StatsSA, 2016).
 It is assumed that these baseline emissions can be offset by the use of biogas to the extent that biogas can replace conventional fuels.
-The dominant factors for GHG mitigation are the total energy value of biogas and the GHG intensity (tCO_2/G) of the baseline for the specific fuelmix.
+The dominant factors for GHG mitigation are the total energy value of biogas and the GHG intensity (tCO2/GI) of the baseline for the specific fuelmix.
 There may be some leakage of methane from biogas systems, but generally the risk of leakage is limited if systems are installed and operated correctly.
 For rural agricultural households cooking on electricity the GHG intensity (tCO2/ GJ) of the baseline is determined by the grid and is derived from the known grid emission factor of 1.03 tCO2/MWh, as indicated in Eskom's annual report of 2011.

-As illustrated in Figure 8.1, the GHG mitigation potential for biogas in rural agricultural households is estimated to be 444,845 to 667,267 tonnes CO_2 per annum.
+As illustrated in Figure 8.1, the GHG mitigation potential for biogas in rural agricultural households is estimated to be 444,845 to 667,267 tonnes CO2 per annum.
 Under the carbon tax offset mechanism (NT, 2015) this would represent a value of 53 to 80 million Rand annually.